-Fisser Höfe (population: approximately 1,000) is an outlying district of the mountain village of Fiss, which lies 10.5 kilometres south of Landeck in Austria’s West Tyrol.
-It sits on a stretch of the 517-kilometre-long Inn rises in the Swiss Alps , west of St. Moritz in the Engadin region, which takes its name from the river (Engiadina in Romansch, Switzerland’s fourth language, means: "garden of the Inn").
-Shortly after leaving its source, the Inn flows through Lakes Sils and Silvaplana, the largest on its course, running north-eastwards to enter Austria, then continues east from Landeck through the Tyrolean capital, Innsbruck ( “bridge over the Inn”), eventually crossing the border into German Bavaria to join the Danube.
+Fisser Höfe is an outlying district of the mountain village of Fiss, which lies in Austria’s West Tyrol.
+It sits on a stretch of the 517-kilometre-long Inn River, which rises in the Swiss Alps.

+Shortly after leaving its source, the Inn River flows through Lakes Sils and Silvaplana, the largest on its course, running north-eastwards to enter Austria, then continues east from Landeck through the Tyrolean capital, Innsbruck ( “bridge over the Inn”), eventually crossing the border into German Bavaria to join the Danube.